SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 ## Release 7.6 Upgrade Notes
 **Quality Gates Simplified**
-Quality Gates have been streamlined to remove a number of confusing optionS.
+Quality Gates have been streamlined to remove a number of confusing options.
 Conditions previously using the "on new code" checkbox will be migrated to On New Code metrics.
-For example, a condition using the overall Coverage metric with the "on new code" checkbox enabled will be migrated to a condition using the Coverage on New Code metric.
-Additionally, some metric/operator conditions have been removed, and conditions using those combinations will be dropped in the migration. ([MMF-473](https://jira.sonarsource.com/browse/MMF-473))
+For example, a condition previously using the overall Coverage metric with the "on new code" checkbox enabled will be migrated to a condition using the Coverage on New Code metric.
+The ability to set Warning conditions has been dropped, as have some metric/operator conditions have been removed.
+Conditions using dropped options will be removed in the upgrade. ([MMF-473](https://jira.sonarsource.com/browse/MMF-473))

+**Concept of module removed from the UI**
+This version drops the concept of module from the interface.
+There is no longer a homepage presentation for any level below the project itself.
+Additionally, the presentation of the project has been updated in the Measures and Code pages to display the project tree as it is in the file system.
+For the most part (see below) analysis of multi-module projects will continue to work as it has.

+**Multi-Module analysis properties removed**
+Multi-module analysis configuration may need to be changed ([MMF-365](https://jira.sonarsource.com/browse/MMF-365):

+* When the following inclusion / exclusion types are specified in the analysis properties at project level, they must be relative to the project / analysis root: source files, test files, coverage, and duplications.
+Paths specified at project level will continue to be re-applied at module level but will raise a warning.
+This backward-compatibile behavior is considered deprecated and will be dropped in a future version.
+* Specifying source encoding, and issue inclusions / exclusions at module level is no longer supported.

 **Conflict with FindBugs**
 This version embeds SonarHTML, which analyzes both `.html` and `.jsp` files.
 Users previously analyzing JSP files with FindBugs will encounter analysis failure if both are present.